Guseyn/my-goals/README.md

   - [ ] chat bot for github for rejecting bad code
   - [ ] quality checker (for Node.js)
   - [ ] authomate build on server (via chat bot)
+  - [ ] chat that notify you about errors on server
 - [ ] Rewrite my blog on cuties and Page
 - [ ] Open cutie-libs.org(or smth like this) with docs and examples
 - [ ] Make cutie-mongo (10 days)